nicktehrany/sysconf-acceptance-rates/README.md

 # Systems Conference Acceptance Rates

 This repo contains the acceptance rates of the common systems conferences.
-Information from the conferences are collected from wherever this information can be retrieved (typically this is a message from the Chairs).
-Information includes all submissions (short and long papers) and all accepted papers (also short and long papers).
+Information from the conferences are collected from wherever this information can be retrieved, which are typically available in the full proceedings (most commonly under a section in the beginning for the message from the Program Chairs).
+Information includes all submissions (short and long papers) except abstracts and all accepted papers (also short and long papers).

 ## Storage Systems